aleshaleksey/fansys23/2023-11-assumptions.md

 - In addition, regardless of the other actions, it may take one "**reaction**" at any point in the round, providing that it is not prevented by other factors.
 It regains its reaction at the start of its turn.

+The actions named here are further described in the next section.

 #### Types of actions in combat
 The actions an entity may take might also be restricted by its conditions and general limitations.
 For example, if you have two hands and both are holding swords, you cannot pick up another item with your hand.
 The following actions exist in combat.
-- "**Move**": Move from A to B via a route that its modality of movement permits up to its stated movement speed (eg, talking, peeling a banana, swinging a sword, chewing gum, making the gestures required for casting most spells).
+ - "**Move**": Move from A to B via a route that its modality of movement permits up to its stated movement speed.
- - Withdrawing without provoking an attack of opportunity is a "move" action.

 - "**Main Action**": This is some generalised activity that takes no longer than 6 seconds and does not interfere with general "movement".
 Actions include:
  - Making an attack action.
- - Using an ability that uses SP or MP.
+ - Using most abilities that use SP or MP.
  - Activating certain items.
  - Using some skills.
  - Take a second "Movement".